 - unsweetened vanilla almond milk add 1 tablespoon at a time, only if batter seems too dry.

 - Preheat oven to 325F.
 Spray your bread pan with coconut oil spray.

 - Whisk flour, salt, baking powder, baking soda, and cinnamon together in a bowl.

-- Whisk eggs, coconut oil, vanilla, and coconut sugar together in a large bowl.
+- Whisk eggs, coconut oil, applesauce, vanilla, and coconut sugar together in a large bowl.
 Add dry ingredients to the wet ingredients and whisk until well incorporated.
-Once the mixture is incorporated, if it seems overly dry, add 1 tbsp almond milk as needed until you are satisfied with the texture (should be thinner than a cookie batter but not thin)
+Once the mixture is incorporated, if it seems overly dry, add 1 tablespoon almond milk as needed until you are satisfied with the texture (should be thinner than a cookie batter but not thin)

-- Bake for 45 - 50 minutes, or until a toothpick inserted in the center comes out clean.
+- Bake for 50-70 minutes, or until a toothpick inserted in the center comes out clean.
 Cool loaves in the bread pans for about 10 minutes.
 Remove from pans and cool on a cooling rack.